jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-3.md

 Therefore, to approve or disapprove of the opinions of others means to agree or disagree with our own.
 This is the same with our approval or disapproval of the feelings of others.

-22 In some cases, we approve without any correspondence of feelings.
+{{< s v="22" >}} In some cases, we approve without any correspondence of feelings.
 The feeling of approval is different from the perception of this correspondence.
 However, our approval is ultimately founded on this kind of correspondence.
 <!--     I shall give a very simple example.

     Simple examples can be less perverted by man's judgments from wrong systems. -->